Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-1.md

 ### Conclusion

 In this challenge, you successfully set up GitHub Copilot in Visual Studio Code, configured extension settings, and logged in with your GitHub account.
-You explored the integration of GitHub Codespaces with Copilot, experiencing its collaborative coding potential.
-Throughout the challenge, you experimented with Copilot's features, speeding up your coding process, and completed tasks such as creating Python/JS code for a calculator and an app to fetch weather data.
+You were also successful in creating Python/JS code for a calculator and an app to fetch weather data from OpenWeatherMap APIs.
 Additionally, you refined your coding skills by refactoring code snippets and debugging with Copilot's assistance.
-These accomplishments provide a solid foundation for the upcoming challenges, where you'll further explore the capabilities of GitHub Copilot.